 Talley Student Union

-In addition to hosting the Arts NC State administrative offices on the third floor as well as several of the Theatre offices on the second floor, Talley Student Union is home to the State Ballroom and Stewart Theatre.
+In addition to hosting the Arts NC State administrative offices on the third floor as well as several of the University Theatre offices on the second floor, Talley Student Union is home to the State Ballroom and Stewart Theatre.

 Performing groups and presenting organizations often use the ballroom for meetings, lectures and training.

 On the third floor of the Talley Student Union, Stewart Theatre seats approximately 759.
-Operated by University Theatre staff, the theatre is used by ARTS NC STATE, campus organizations and student groups.
+Operated by University Theatre staff, the theatre is used by Arts NC State, campus organizations and student groups.

 Need a space for an event?
 Contact us about reserving a space.